What causes fatigue?

 Having a nap (a short sleep)

 You may find that napping during the day gives you a bit more energy.
 If having a short nap helps, then it is fine.
 Try to limit how long you nap to about 30 minutes, as sleeping too long can make it harder to sleep at night.
-You could set an alarm so that you don’t keep sleeping.
 An occupational therapist can give you advice about napping.

 What can I do if I have problems sleeping?